top of page

 The concept of lean is relatively new.
 However, you can observe a few elements of lean in businesses dating back centuries.
 Why?
 Because companies have to streamline their processes to fit the market and standard constantly.
-Therefore, it is imperative for businesses to cut costs and optimize processes to make maximum profits.
+Therefore, businesses must cut costs and optimize processes to make maximum profits.

 Ford